bxcd/keystrap/README.md

-# Keystrap
+# keystrap

 Plays and records musical notes.
 Backend made with Web Audio and MediaStream Recording APIs; UI made with Bootstrap Flexgrid.
-CodePen: [https://codepen.io/rjbx/pen/Lwgrqg](https://codepen.io/rjbx/pen/Lwgrqg).

 ## Walkthrough: [Generate and record sounds with Oscillator and MediaRecorder	](https://coded.art/generate-and-record-sounds-with-oscillator-and-mediarecorder/)